aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/how-to-add-group-shape-into-a-word-document/_index.md

 url: /java/how-to-add-group-shape-into-a-word-document/
 ---

 Sometimes you need to add a group shape into a Word document.
 In Microsoft Word, you can quickly add a group shape using the Group command/button.
-A group shape consists of multiple shapes.
+A group shape consists of numerous shapes.
 Individual shapes in a group can be moved separately.

 In Aspose.Words it is very easy to add a group shape using [GroupShape](https://apireference.aspose.com/words/java/com.aspose.words/GroupShape) class.
 Shape is created separately using [Shape](https://apireference.aspose.com/words/java/com.aspose.words/Shape) class and then added in [GroupShape](https://apireference.aspose.com/words/java/com.aspose.words/GroupShape) object using [AppendChild](https://apireference.aspose.com/words/java/com.aspose.words/groupshape#appendChild(com.aspose.words.Node)) method.